 No other words have more meaning for business owners, yet many businesses fail to plan adequately for one of the most important phases of a business life cycle: The end.

 We know business planning is a critical factor determining the financial health of any privately held business.
-It is especially essential for transitioning out of the role of owner.
 Any business owner who fails to plan for the succession of ownership is acting irresponsibly.

 Whether you transition the business to an heir or sell it to an outside buyer, you must prepare for at least one of six possible reasons for business succession:

 - Poor performance